ArchipelagoMW/Archipelago/worlds/apsudoku/docs/setup_en.md

 ## Installation Procedures

-Go to the latest release from the [APSudoku Releases page](https://github.com/EmilyV99/APSudoku/releases).
-Download and extract the `APSudoku.zip` file.
+Go to the latest release from the [APSudoku Releases page](https://github.com/APSudoku/APSudoku/releases).
+Download and extract the appropriate file for your platform.

 ## Joining a MultiWorld Game

-1. Run APSudoku.exe
+1. Run the APSudoku .exe (name varies by platform)
-2. Under the 'Archipelago' tab at the top-right:
+2. Under `Settings`->`Connection` at the top-right:
-	- Enter the server url & port number
+	- Enter the server ip & port number
 	- Enter the name of the slot you wish to connect to
 	- Enter the room password (optional)
 	- Select DeathLink related settings (optional)
-	- Press connect
+	- Press `Connect`
+3. Optional things:
+	- You can check other settings under `Settings`->`Sudoku`, and can change the colors used under `Settings`->`Theme`.
+	- While connected, you can view the `Console` and `Hints` tabs for standard TextClient like features
+	- You can also use the `Tracking` tab to view either a basic tracker, or a valid [GodotAP tracker pack](https://github.com/EmilyV99/GodotAP/blob/main/tracker_packs/GET_PACKS.md)
-3. Go back to the 'Sudoku' tab
+4. Under the `Sudoku` tab
+	- While connected, the number of 'unhinted' locations for your slot is shown in the upper-left.
+(If this reads 0, no further hints can be earned for this slot, as every locations is already hinted)
-	- Click the various '?' buttons for information on how to play / control
+	- Click the various `?` buttons for information on how to play / control
-4. Choose puzzle difficulty
+	- Choose puzzle difficulty
+	- Click `Start` to generate a puzzle
 5. Try to solve the Sudoku.
-Click 'Check' when done.
+Click `Check` when done.
+	- Correct solution rewards you with 1 hint for a location in the world you are connected to.
+	- Incorrect solution has no penalty, unless DeathLink is enabled (see below)

 ## DeathLink Support

-If 'DeathLink' is enabled when you click 'Connect':
+If `DeathLink` is enabled when you click `Connect`:
 - Lose a life if you check an incorrect puzzle (not an _incomplete_ puzzle- if any cells are empty, you get off with a warning), or quit a puzzle without solving it (including disconnecting).
 - Life count customizable (default 0).
 Dying with 0 lives left kills linked players AND resets your puzzle.
 - On receiving a DeathLink from another player, your puzzle resets.